asqui/psycopg-nestedtransactions/README.md

 -----------

 1. Install Postgres: See www.postgresql.org
+1. Make `initdb` available in your PATH.
+   (The postgres testing.postgresql library needs `initdb` to be available in your PATH, otherwise you will get a `RuntimeError: command not found: initdb`).
-    * On Windows, you will need to add the Postgres bin/ directory to your PATH. (e.g. C:/Program Files/PostgreSQL/10/bin)
+    * On Windows, add the Postgres bin/ directory to your PATH (e.g. `C:/Program Files/PostgreSQL/10/bin`)
-    * On Ubuntu:
+    * On Linux or MacOS, you can either:
-        ```
-        sudo apt-get install postgresql postgresql-contrib
+      * Add the Postgres bin/ directory to your PATH (e.g. `/usr/lib/postgresql/9.6/bin` on Linux or `/Library/PostgreSQL/10/bin` on MacOS)
+      * Or, add a symlink to `initd` in `/usr/bin`:

             sudo ln -s /usr/lib/postgresql/9.6/bin/initdb /usr/bin/initdb
-        ```
-        A link to initdb is added to /usr/bin as our current postgresql testing library needs it on the path.
 1. Create a Virtual Environment
 1. Install dependencies